Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times: Introduction

-We assumed that the two members of this system have the same masses and rotate in a circular orbit about the center of mass.
+Unfortunately, this solution has been classified among un-physical solutions, since it does not represent a real astrophysical system.
+We are going to adjust this solution in order to be suitable for describing a binary system.
+This certifies a difficult task, but we are going to simplify this problem in the following manner.
+We assumed that the two members of the system have comparable masses rotate in a circular orbit about the center of mass of the system.
 We assumed further, that the line of sight is in the plane of the orbit.
-This represents a two body problem which represents many physical configurations especially PSR J0737-3039 \cite{Bur03, Lyne04}.
+This represents a two body problem which represents many physical configurations especially the case of PSR J0737-3039 \cite{Bur03, Lyne04}.
+In Section \ref{A Modification of Curzon Solution}, we are going to adjust this solution to represent the field of a real binary system.\\